Cisco-Talos/clamav-documentation/src/faq/faq-eol.md

 - *"long term support (LTS) release"* -- A feature release that will get critical patch versions for an extended period.

   The latest patch version will continue to get access to download signature databases for the duration of the support period.
+See [above](#long-term-support-lts-feature-releases) for policy details.

 - *"regular (non-LTS) release"* -- A feature release that will only be supported until a little after the next feature release.

   The latest patch version will continue to get access to download signature databases a little longer than that, but users are encouraged to upgrade and may be vulnerable if a security patch is only published for the next feature release and they fail to upgrade.
+See [above](#regular-non-lts-feature-releases) for policy details.

 - *"support"* -- The ClamAV project defines "support" in several ways: